kanselarij-vlaanderen/delta-producer-json-diff-file-publisher/README.md

 | Name      | Predicate       | Range           | Definition                                                                                                                    |
 |-----------|-----------------|-----------------|-------------------------------------------------------------------------------------------------------------------------------|
 | publisher | `dct:publisher` | `rdfs:Resource` | Publisher of the file as configured in `PUBLISHER_URI` |

-## Known limitations
-* The service keeps an in-memory cache of delta's to write to a file.
-If the service is killed before the delta's have been written to a file, the delta's are lost.
-Hence, shortening the `DELTA_INTERVAL` decreases the chance to loose data on restart.